dmathe18/general_dynamics_roa_profit_driver_analysis/README.md

 9. Create scatterplots for net income vs. ROA, net income vs. financial leverage, and net income vs. national defense consumption expenditures and investment

 ## Step-by-step Instructions for Python Data Analysis
+1. Import pandas, plotly.express, and io libraries from Python, as well as files from google.colab
+2. Upload local file to Google Colaboratory notebook using files.upload() and save to variable "uploaded"
+3. Read in data and create dataframe using pd.read_excel function
+4. Preview first 5 rows of data using df.head
+5. Use plotly to create scatter plots of the relationships between net income and ROA, net income and financial leverage, and net income and national defense spending and expenditures
+6. Use plotly to create multi-attribute bubble scatter plot to visualize the interactions between net income, financial leverage and national defense spending and expenditures